Progzerek/CigCraft-bot/README.md

 `/mc cmd {command}` - write in any command - example /mc cmd say hi (OP required)

-2 Ways of running CigCraft:
+# 2 Ways of running CigCraft:

 1. Installing it with the CigCraft Puffer template (Soon)

       - Still working on the complete Puffer template

-      - for now the best way of running it in Puffer is to use a discord.py template with the .env filled out
+      - for now the best way of running it in Puffer is to use a discord.py template with the .env filled out, and reqirements

 2. Run the main file as it is